 About this Program

-The Computer Engineering Technology students will be able to:
+The Computer and Electrical Engineering Technology students will be able to:

 - Apply principles of math and physics to solve engineering technology problems.

 - Use computers to analyze and solve technical problems.

 Difference between Computer Engineering and Computer and Electrical Engineering Technology

 Computer engineering is a profession in which knowledge of mathematical and natural sciences is gained by study, experience and practice.
 It is applied analytically to develop ways to utilize economically the materials and forces of nature for the benefit of mankind.

 Computer and Electrical engineering technology is a profession in which the application of engineering knowledge and scientific methods, combined with technical skills, are used to support computerized engineering activities.
 In some situations, computer engineers and computer engineering technologists can share the same responsibilities.
 Computer hardware designers, software engineers and engineering